So you’ve taken the first tentative step and got a model railway starter kit, but what next?

 The Peco range is available here.

-It’s probably also worth thinking about the kind of layouts you want rather than randomly buying extra track; there are lots of different types — straight, curved, points (where one track splits into two), long and short — but while it’s fun to just ad-lib your designs making them up as you go this can be an expensive route to go as you might end up buying track you might not use.
+It’s probably also worth thinking about the kind of layouts you want rather than randomly buying extra track; there are lots of different types — straight, curved, points (where one track splits into two), long and short — but while it’s fun to just ad-lib your designs making them up as you go this can be an expensive route as you might end up buying track you might not use.

 Lastly a word of warning: Don’t bother with the Hornby TrakMat, this is little more than a large sheet of printed paper and not worth the price.
-One of the few things Hornby do that I don’t recommend.
+One of the few things Hornby does that I don’t recommend.